Lü Xiaojun: Early life

 Lü was born in a village administered by Qianjiang City, Hubei Province.
 His father, Lü Yuan, and the rest of his family were impoverished peasants.
-Contrary to popluar belief, Lu's athletic career started out as a short-distance track and field sprinter and he didn't begin specific weightlifting training until he was 14.
+Contrary to popular belief, Lu's athletic career started out as a short-distance track and field sprinter and he didn't begin specific weightlifting training until he was 14.
 After winning a local elementary school track and field meet at the age of 12, he was scouted by the county-level track and field coaches and asked to join the team.
 But Lu led a rather short career as a young sprinter.
-At a 200 metre meet where he was placed 6th in 1998, Lu was scouted by his first weightlifting coach Deng Minghu who noted that Lu, though lacking endurance for short-distance sprinting, was extremely explosive and powerful out of the block and at the early part of the race and had favorable physque for the sport of weightlifitng.
+At a 200 metre meet where he was placed 6th in 1998, Lu was scouted by his first weightlifting coach Deng Minghu who noted that Lu, though lacking endurance for short-distance sprinting, was extremely explosive and powerful out of the block and at the early part of the race and had a favorable physique for the sport of weightlifting.
 Lu, who was already 14 at this point, was then invited by Deng to join the Qian Jiang city youth athletic school to start training as a weightlifter.
 In 1999, to remove the financial burden on Lü's family, his coach Dengling Hu sent him to join the provincial team.

 Weightlifting career

 In 2003 Lü represented the Hubei provincial team in the Chinese national weightlifting championships, competing at 69 kg.
 He won the bronze total for his class.
 The same year, due to his outstanding performance, he was recruited by the Chinese national team.
 In 2006 due to ligament injuries in his shoulders and legs, he left the national team.
 In 2008, after the 2008 Summer Olympics, Lü renewed his training in the national team with coach Yu Jie.

 He has set thirteen senior world records throughout the course of his career, seven at –77 kg and six at –81 kg.

-In 2022 he tested positive for EPO.
-As a result, he was provisionally suspended from competing, pending "resolution of the matter".